 - Airline, accommodation, travel agent receipts and petrol receipts must be supplied for all expenses claimed.

-- Once a completed application has been submitted, the applicant and sponsoring organisation will be notified on the outcome within three weeks.
+- Once a completed application has been submitted with all documentation, the applicant and sponsoring organisation will be notified on the outcome within three weeks.

 For any enquiries, please contact the EITAAP administrators on: